Gremio reach Club World Cup final after extra time

 "It’s the end of the year as well, we are tired but we were the better team and now we can concentrate on the final."

-Gremio, twice winners of the Intercontinental Cup - the forerunner to the Club World Cup - in 1983 and 1995, will now aim to become the first non-European team to win the title since compatriots Corinthians beat Chelsea in 2012.
+Gremio, winners of the Intercontinental Cup - the forerunner to the Club World Cup - in 1983 and runners-up in 1995, will now aim to become the first non-European team to win the title since compatriots Corinthians beat Chelsea in 2012.

 Both Latin teams fought out a scrappy 90 minutes in Al Ain that featured 35 fouls and few clear-cut chances.

-Note: (This story has been corrected to make clear Gremio were runners-up in 1995, in paragraph six.)